Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 ### 🧩 Summary
 This release updates the **assistant binary** `qslcl.bin`, focusing on stability, hardware abstraction improvements, and extended compatibility across SoC profiles.The main executable core `qslcl.elf` remains the same.

-Key Improvements in v3.9:
+Key Improvements in v4.0:

-- fix nano kernel services overwrite
+- remove irrelevant features (for accuracy and stability)
+-
 ---

 ## 📜 Legal / DMCA Notice